e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 The scope of e-invoicing in the UAE is defined under Ministerial Decisions No. 243 and 244 of 2025.
 The Electronic Invoicing System applies broadly to most business transactions carried out in the UAE, with certain exclusions and phased implementation requirements.

-• All Persons conducting Business in the UAE (regardless of VAT registration status) are required to issue and exchange electronic invoices and credit notes through the Electronic Invoicing System.
+• All persons conducting business in the UAE may fall under the requirement to issue and exchange electronic invoices or credit notes through the system, regardless of VAT registration status.

 e-Invoicing Exemptions in UAE